+Training Plan:

-Need for Training: • As the Quality Assurance tea manufacturing processes and efficiencies where needed, it looks to implement will receive lean manufacturin and programing operations a operations as new products a existing products are optimiz nd assembly are introduced and All staff will receive training or platform module upgrades and platform module upgrades
+platform module upgrades are they are rolled out.
+Need for Training: As the Quality Assurance team takes a new look at manufacturing processes and looks to implement efficiencies where needed, it is expected that staff will receive lean manufacturing training, machining and programing operations and assembly operations as new products are introduced and existing products are optimized.
+All staff will receive training on additional EPICOR platform module ungrades are they are rolled out. --- -------------------- ---

-In addition, the Company will cross the organization.
-This will include c production staff on assembly operat machining.
-It will also include cross administrative staff. ross training for tions and -- -- --- --------------------------------

-Training courses listed in the Menu Curriculum will be provided via the following training method(s) under the following Types of Training:

-Class/lab E-Learning 🗆 СВТ Productive Lab MS Preceptor ☐ MS Didactic

-Business Skills Computer Skills Continuous Improvement Management Skills Manufacturing Skills

-• Project Oversight:

-This project will be overseen by the Human Resources Director with assistance by the Human Resources Manager.

-٠ Trainers:

-In-house - Types of Training: Business Skill, Computer Skills, Continuous Improvement, Management Skills, Manufacturing Skills

-Vendor - Types of Training by vendor:

-51 5 5

-٠ Administration:

-Administration will be performed by the HR team in-house.
-The HR Director will oversee the project and has prior experience working with an ETP contract.
-The HR Manager will assist with the tracking and input of rosters.
-Currently, the Company is tracking training via paper-based rosters and have systems in place for tracking training.

-⊠ In-house

-□ Subcontractor
+Delphon Holdings, Inc. ET22-0150 • the organizatior production staff n.
+This f on as ⁄ill also eany will cross train staff across is will include cross training for essembly operations and include cross training for Training courses listed the following Types of Curriculum will be provided via a the f ollowing training method(s) under ⊠ Class/lab ☐ E-Learı ning □ СВТ ☐ Productive Lab ☐ MS Pre eceptor ☐ MS Didactic Business Skills Compute r Skills Continuous Improvement Management Skills Manufact uring Skills Project Overs This project w Resources Ma sight: irector r with assistance by the Human Trainers: ☑ In-house - Types of Training: Business Skill, Computer Skills, Continuous Improvement, Management Skills, Manufacturing Skills ☐ Vendor - Types of Training by vendor: project and ha with the track on will be perfor as prior experi king and input o ience worki of rosters. ing with an ETP co ntract npany ne HR Director will oversee the The HR Manager will assist is tracking training via paper- ☐ Subcontractor

+Delphon Holdings, Inc. ET22-0150